 The Global Governance Council (GGC) is the main oversight body of EYG.
 It comprises one or more representatives from each Region, other member firm partners as at-large representatives and up to six independent non-executives (INEs).
 The Regional representatives, who otherwise do not hold senior management roles, are elected by their RPFs for a three-year term, with provision for one successive reappointment.
-The GGC advises EYG on policies, strategies, and the public interest aspects of its decisionmaking.
-The GGC approves, upon the recommendation of the GE, a number of matters that could affect EY.
+The GGC oversees EYG on policies, significant changes to our global vision and strategies, and the public interest aspects of its decision-making.
+The GGC approves, upon the recommendation of the GE, a number of cooperation among them.
+EYG does not provide services, but its objectives include the promotion of exceptional highquality client service by member firms worldwide.